Eric0052/eric0052.github.io/blog/How-to-Quickly-Build-a-Personal-Website-Using-AI.md.md

 > **AI has truly become a productive tool.
 Even without frontend knowledge, you can build a high-quality, maintainable personal website in one evening.**

 If you want a fast, elegant, and extensible personal homepage, this workflow is fully repeatable.

-Give it a try—you might be surprised by what AI can help you create.